Plane Nuts: Production notes

 The musical numbers "Happy Landing" and "Dance Until Dawn" were lifted from the 1931 MGM feature film Flying High.

 The Stooges and Healy were to appear in a segment where they fly around the world backwards, but it was cut from the final version.
 This footage is discussed, with production photos, in Leonard Maltin's 1990 television documentary The Lost Stooges.

+Home Video Releases

+Plane Nuts was released on DVD September 14, 2014 as part of the Warner Archive Collection Classic Shorts from the Dream Factory, Volume 3, which includes all 5 Ted Healy and His Stooges MGM shorts as well as the 2-color 1934 MGM short Roast-Beef and Movies featuring Jerome "Curly" Howard.